agilogy/agilogy-blog/_drafts/2022-05-20-what-is-an-automated-test-again.md

 }
 ```

-How do we test the `getCounter` method?
-As the result depends on the state of the accumulator, we need a new algorithm:
+How do we test the `add` method?
+As the result depends on the state of the `MemoryAdder`, we need a new algorithm:
 1. Set an initial state defined in the test
 2. Invoke the function with input values defined in the test
 3. Collect the result returned by the function and **assert** it is what we expect